2017 – 2018 Application Now Open

 - Residency start dates and length determined by program review panel

-- 24 hour access to 200-square-foot artist studios equipped with sinks, telephones, and wireless Internet access
+- 24/7 access to 200-square-foot studio equipped with sinks, telephones, and wireless Internet access

-- Wide variety of resources and opportunities, including teaching assignments through HCCC and collaborative works with fellow residents
+- Wide variety of resources and opportunities, including teaching opportunities through HCCC and collaborative works with fellow residents

-- During the residency, artists’ creative work is represented by HCCC and is considered for display in the Asher Sales Gallery
+- During the residency, artists’ creative work is represented by HCCC and is considered for display in the Asher Gallery (sales gallery)

 - Additional opportunities, such as discussions with curators and gallery owners, exposure at HCCC events, and interactions with visiting art professionals